alyssa-daigle/VLAP-Annual-Reports/README.md

 The individual scripts called by **`00_make_all.R`** include:

 -   **`01_DBconnect.R`**: Connects to NHDES EMD to pull recent data.
+Not needed if obtaining data directly from SQL Developer.
 -   **`02_data_reformat.R`**: Reformats data to rename columns and make data handling easier.
--   **`03_mannkendallNADA.R`**: Runs Mann-Kendall analysis on EMD data to determine whether significant parameter trends are increasing, decreasing, or stable.
-Uses R package NADA2 for handling non-detect total phosphorus data.
+-   **`03_mannkendall.R`**: Runs Mann-Kendall analysis to determine whether significant parameter trends are increasing, decreasing, or stable.
+Uses R package trend.
 -   **`04_chl_tp_secchi.R`**: Contains the function to generate historical Chlorophyll-a, Total Phosphorus, and Secchi Disk transparency plots for each station.
-Annual medians plotted with ATS trend line from MK test.
+Annual medians plotted with Sen's Slope from MK test.
 -   **`05_ph_cond.R`**: Contains the function to generate historical pH and Conductivity plots for each station.
-Annual medians plotted with ATS trend line from MK test.
+Annual medians plotted with Sen's Slope from MK test.
 -   **`06_temp_DO.R`**: Contains the function to generate seasonal Temperature/Dissolved Oxygen profile plots for each station (currently requires master Excel data sheet).
 -   **`07_plankton.R`**: Contains the function to generate seasonal Phytoplankton Population plots for each station (currently requires master Excel data sheet).
 -   **`08_CYA_table.R`**: Contains the function to generate Current Year Average tables for each lake.